Skip to main content

 "boundaries/entry-point":

 • default: "allow" or "disallow".
-Determines the default behavior for imports that don't match any rule
+Determines the default behavior for imports that don't match any policy rule.
+If "allow", imports are allowed unless explicitly disallowed by a rule.
+If "disallow", imports are disallowed unless explicitly allowed by a policy.

 • message: Custom error message for rule violations.
 Note that the default message provides detailed information about why the error occurred, so only define a custom message if necessary.
 See error messages for more information

-• rules: An array of rule objects processed in order to determine whether an import should be allowed.
-Each rule object can have the following properties:
+• rules: An array of policy objects processed in order to determine whether an import should be allowed.
+Each policy object can have the following properties:

 • importKind: <string> - Optional.
 Makes sense when using TypeScript only.
-If defined, the rule will only be evaluated for dependencies of the specified kind.
-Possible values: "value", "type", or "typeof".
-If defined, the rule will only be evaluated for dependencies of the specified kind.
+If defined, the policy is only evaluated for dependencies of the specified kind.
+Possible values: "value", "type", or "typeof"

-• message: <string> - Custom error message for this specific rule.
+• message: <string> - Custom error message for this specific policy.
 See error messages for more information

 warning